zjwegert/GridapTopOpt.jl/README.md

 - [x] `create_dof_permutation` doesn't work for periodic models.
 - [x] `MultiFieldFESpace` breaks `ElasticitySolver`
 - [x] `NonlinearFEStateMap` breaks in parallel due need for transpose of jacobian.
 This likely means there is also a bug in `AffineFEStateMap` when dealing with non-symmetric weak forms.
 See `scripts/nonlinear_adjoint_MWE.jl`
 - [ ] Inverse homogenisation problems over allocate the stiffness matrix.
-Only one stiffness matrix should be assembled, then we should create a larger block matrix from this.
+Only one stiffness matrix should be assembled, then we should create a larger block matrix from this. `DiagonalBlockMatrixAssembler` is designed to help with this problem but there are ongoing issues that will be resolved in 2024 New Year.
 - [ ] There appears to be a memory leak in `write_vtk`.

 ## Other notes